Abstract

 Originally it was expected that the data collected from 200 calls would be enough to identify the problems and to describe the procedures of call handling.
 The data were found to be insufficient to deduce any visible conclusions or at least find areas to start focusing on after collection.

 Therefore, it was used only to support the analysis of the problems while the need for new instruments for primary data and situation analysis was considered important.
-Thus, sew instruments for primary data collections were designed.
+Thus, sew instruments for primary data collection were designed.
 Although this added considerably to the time required for this project, but it was made possible to reach logical outcomes through proper analysis of the issues.

 Efficacy and Usability of Data

 It is expected that the newly designed primary instruments will yield the necessary data to identify possible solutions for the problems of ABC Daily Newspaper’s call centre.
-The interviews did not yield extensive quantitative data, but did yield the needed qualitative data.
+The interviews did not yield extensive quantitative data but did yield the needed qualitative data.

 However, the data inference helped to deduce the results as aimed for this report to identify the opportunity areas and ways to improve them as a process to upgrade call centre.
 It is the opinion of this researcher that sufficient justification for the recommendations was thus achieved.